 "I spent 30 years in the gym trying to become the avatar I played as in Dungeons & Dragons," says actor Joe Manganiello, laughing.
-Jokes aside, he's not far off: one look at Manganiello on-screen, and it's like witnessing a Conan-esque Frank Frazetta painting come to life.
-He's a truly physical presence, whether it's playing the werewolf Alcide Herveaux in HBO's True Blood, the mercenary Deathstroke at the conclusion of Justice League, or the straight-up hunky stripper in Magic Mike.
+Jokes aside, he's not far off: One look at him on-screen, and it's like witnessing a Frank Frazetta painting come to life.
+He's a truly Conan-esque physical presence, whether it's playing the werewolf Alcide Herveaux in HBO's True Blood, the mercenary Deathstroke at the conclusion of Justice League, or the straight-up hunky stripper in Magic Mike.

-The Death Saves line offers a variety of wares, including T-shirts, hoodies, phone cases, posters, and even high-end 18-karat gold rings modeled after Dungeons & Dragons character Kargoth the Betrayer.
-The designs truly depict the brutality of D&D's lore, and look like they could be illustrations tucked away in a rule-book page, or the logo for a completely evil metal band.
+The Death Saves line offers a variety of wares, including T-shirts, hoodies, phone cases, posters and even high-end 18-karat gold rings modeled after Dungeons & Dragons character Kargoth the Betrayer.
+The designs truly evoke the fantastic brutality of D&D lore and look like they could be illustrations tucked away in a first-edition rule book — or the logo for a completely evil metal band.

-In the following interview, we caught up with Manganiello for a chat about his heavy-metal roots, Teenage Mutant Ninja Turtles RPGs, playing rare first-edition Dungeons & Dragons maps with the game-creator's son, and how the Death Saves line grew out of his personal desire for "updated, badass fantasy metal shirts to wear while playing D&D."
+In the following interview, Manganiello chats about his heavy-metal roots, Teenage Mutant Ninja Turtles RPGs, playing rare first-edition Dungeons & Dragons maps with the game-creator's son, and how the Death Saves line grew out of his personal desire for "updated, badass fantasy-metal shirts to wear while playing D&D."

 I KNOW YOU WERE BIG INTO THEATER AND SPORTS GROWING UP.
 HOW DID DUNGEONS & DRAGONS AND HEAVY METAL ALSO FIGURE INTO YOUR LIFE AT THAT TIME?